ros-tooling/setup-ros/README.md

     - run: "source /opt/ros/noetic/setup.bash && rosnode --help"
 ```

+**Note: on Ubuntu, `required-ros-distributions` installs the desktop variant for that distribution.
+This option is not required, and should probably be avoided in most workflows.
+It is retained for historical reasons and those who specifically do not care about whether their application specifies its dependencies properly.**

 ### Use pre-release ROS 2 binaries for testing

 You can specify if you'd like to use the [pre-release ROS 2 repository][pre_release_testing] in your sources list file by setting the `use-ros2-testing` parameter to `true`.